-In order to accomplish this, research is going to be needed to find new sources of energy.
+In order to accomplish this, research was and is still going to be needed to find new sources of energy.
 One source that has been recently proposed and can be easily accessed is wind energy.
 With the development of wind energy, Michigan has the capability to create jobs, help boost the economy and become the leader in renewable energy.

 Michigan happens to be in a very convenient location.
 It is surrounded by the Great Lakes, which can provide a consistent source of wind.
 This makes the Great Lakes the perfect place to develop offshore wind energy farms.
 Currently, Michigan produces nearly 60% of its energy from coal and about 25% from nuclear power.
 If we are to meet the standards set by 2020, offshore wind energy development seems like an easy and convenient way to help get there.

 The Michigan Great Lakes Wind Council was established in 2009 to examine the Great Lakes for offshore wind energy development.
 The 29 council members were appointed by the Governor.
 In September 2009, the council came up with its first report.
 It identified almost two dozen criteria to identify the least and most desirable areas in the Great Lakes area.
 In October, the Governor told the council to go on with its work and identify and map out potential areas to lease for wind energy developments and gather data on public opinions concerning wind energy development.

 It also extended the council’s service through 2010.
 In October 2011, the council’s definitive report was submitted that stated around one-third the almost 40,000 square miles of Michigan-owned bottomlands of the Great Lakes can be considered favorable for the sustainable development of wind energy.
 The council stated that new digital marketing technologies would be needed to convince the public of the necessary steps towards acceptance of the projects.